ByAUJay

 2. BitGo's Multi-Signature & Oracle-Based Audits

-BitGo used oracle feeds combined with multi-signature wallets and zero-knowledge proofs to verify holdings without exposing sensitive data.
+BitGo combined oracle feeds with multi-signature wallets and zero-knowledge proofs to check their holdings while keeping sensitive data under wraps.

 3. Binance's Use of External Audits & Oracles